Maryland Department of Health is investigating cases of individuals who have

 e-cigarettes, or “vaping.”
 Similar cases have been reported in other states

-Detailed descriptions of this illness, and clinical guidance that may aid identification, can be found in recent publications in the New England Journal of Medicine and Morbidity and Mortality Weekly Report.
+Detailed descriptions of this illness, and clinical guidance that may aid identification, can be found in recent publications in the New England Journal of Medicine and Morbidity and Mortality Weekly Report, and in additional clinical publications listed below in Guidance for clinicians.

 The cause of this cluster of illnesses is not known, and has not been definitively linked to any particular device, substance, or brand.
 People who became ill reported using a range of products, including both cannabis-derived products with THC or CBD, and nicotine-containing products